-Still the current market environment remains difficult for large disposals, and companies could consider using other types of disposals including JVs and structured minority stake sales.
-For example, Vonovia sold a 30% minority stake in its Südewo portfolio for €1 billion to Apollo in H1, and during its Q3 2023 earnings release the company announced a similar transaction with Apollo - a 30% minority stake in a northern portfolio for another €1 billion.
-For both stakes, Vonovia retains a long-term call-option giving it the right to repurchase the participations at an IRR of 6.95%-8.30%.
-The company does not intend to pursue additional JVs of this kind.

-While these actions are credit positive in the short term because they help companies address immediate refinancing needs in the currently dislocated capital markets, thereby improving liquidity and reducing senior debt, they can also increase credit risk by increasing the complexity of the group structures.
-Arrangements which have debt-like features also reduce companies' earnings potential and increase cash leakage risk.
-In the case of Vonovia, the by higher than pro rata share and relatively predictable dividend distribution to the minority partner - on the back of a very stable cash flow generation - will reduce the earnings available to the group for other corporate purposes such as capital spending or debt service.
-Over the next 12-24 months we estimate cash leakage to be close to the initial IRR of around 7% on the €2 billion Apollo invested for both participations.
+As a response to the difficult real estate transaction market, the company executed two joint ventures (JVs) for parts of its business through structured minority stake sales.
+Vonovia sold a 30% minority stake in its Südewo portfolio for €1 billion in H1, and during its Q3 2023 earnings release the company announced a similar transaction, a 30% minority stake in a northern portfolio for another €1 billion.
+Both stakes were sold to long-term investment vehicles managed by Apollo.
+Vonovia retains a long-term call-option on both stakes, giving it the right to repurchase them at an IRR of 6.95%-8.30%.
+The company does not intend to pursue additional JVs of this kind structure, reduce earnings potential and increase cash leakage risk.
+In the case of Vonovia, the higher than pro rata share of dividends to the minority partner will reduce the earnings available to the group for other corporate purposes such as capital spending or debt service.
+However we recognize that Vonovia retains flexibility to preserve cash if needed, as dividend payments could be reduced under certain circumstances.